Get all the latest data for Copenhagen

 So, is now a good time?

-Rather yes, buying property in Copenhagen in January 2026 makes sense if you plan to stay for at least seven to ten years and are ready for a competitive market.
+Rather yes, buying property in Copenhagen in February 2026 makes sense if you plan to hold for at least seven to ten years and you are ready for a competitive, fast-moving market.

-The strongest signal is tight supply: the number of homes for sale in Copenhagen has been shrinking throughout 2025, and owner-occupied flats available in the city proper dropped to historically low levels.
+The strongest signal is tight supply: the number of homes for sale in Copenhagen has been falling throughout 2025, and at one point the city had fewer than 1,000 owner-occupied apartments listed, which is a historic low.

-Another strong signal is that financing conditions have stabilized after the rate hikes of 2023 and 2024, which means buyers are no longer facing worsening mortgage costs.
+Another strong signal is that financing conditions have stabilized after the rate hikes of 2023 and 2024, meaning buyers are no longer dealing with worsening mortgage costs every quarter.

-Other signals include the central bank's warning about overheated price growth (up to 20% in the capital area over 12 months), the chronic shortage of new construction (Copenhagen needs 16,000 new homes by 2030), and strong rental demand with vacancy rates around 1% to 2%.
+Other strong signals include the central bank's warning about overheated price growth (up to 20% over 12 months in the Copenhagen area), a chronic shortage of new construction, and very low rental vacancy rates around 1% to 2% that confirm sustained demand for housing in the city.

-The best investment strategy in Copenhagen right now is to focus on quality apartments in well-connected neighborhoods for long-term holding, or consider terraced houses in outer districts like Valby or Vanløse for better value; renting out works well given the tight rental market, but short-term flipping is risky given late-cycle pricing in the hottest areas.
+The best investment strategy in Copenhagen right now is to focus on well-located apartments in neighborhoods with good metro access for long-term holding, or to consider terraced houses in outer districts like Valby or Vanlose for better value; renting out works well given the tight rental market, but short-term flipping is risky given late-cycle pricing in the hottest areas.

 This is not financial or investment advice, we do not know your personal situation, and you should always do your own research before making any property purchase decision.